Enrise/node-esclient/README.md

 The only default configuration option this module sets is the [`createNodeAgent`](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html#config-create-node-agent) to connect with a KeepAlive agent.
 Also it has extra logging abstractions (below).
 For further instructions on configuring the client see the official [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html).

 #### `log`
 This module supports passing an [enrise-logger](https://github.com/Enrise/node-logger) instance to the client.
-To use this, instantiate the logger beforehand, and then pass an instance to the esclient upon instantiation:
+To use this, initialize the logger beforehand, and then pass an instance to the esclient upon instantiation:
 ```javascript
 const enriseClient = require('enrise-client');